 Some of the most successful, high-powered authors in the world use ghostwriters.
 These superstar authors understand the value of their message, and they’re willing to get help writing so they can share that message with the world as quickly and seamlessly as possible.

 So if you’ve been wondering what ghostwriting is all about and whether it’s right for you, read on.

 A ghostwriter is essentially a person who an author hires or commissions to write for them.
 People use ghostwriters for all kinds of works—speeches, academic works, blog posts, and more.

 In the case of book writing, a ghostwriter does the work of writing the book for the author, but credit for the book goes to the author’s name, not the ghostwriter’s.

 The ghostwriter’s name does not appear on the cover or anywhere in the book, either.
 Everything is attributed to the author.
 In most cases, the ghostwriter is unknown to everyone except the author and people involved in the editing process unless the author chooses to give their trusted writer a shoutout.

 The Difference Between Editing and Ghostwriting

-The difference between manuscript editing and ghostwriting is that an editor does not write your book, unless you’ve hired an editor who is also a ghostwriter, and you engage them to serve in both roles (I happen to do both).
+The difference between manuscript editing and ghostwriting is that an editor does not write your book unless you’ve hired an editor who is also a ghostwriter.
+And you engage them to serve in both roles.

 A ghostwriter writes your book from start to finish.
 But an editor works on a book that’s already written, so they don’t do a substantive amount of writing for you in most cases.